 Upload assets: You can bulk upload files directly into the Asset Library or drag and drop them from your computer.
 Note, even if you don’t upload files to the library itself, any image or video added to a page will be saved in the library.

-Organize assets: Use folders and subfolders to organize your files by category, page, or any structure that works best for you.
+Organize assets: Use folders and subfolders to organize your files by topic.

 Delete assets: If you remove an image or video from the library, it will also disappear from your site pages, though this may take some time.
 Deleted items stay in the trash for 30 days, allowing you to restore them if needed.
 For details on locating and fixing broken image links, see below.

-Centralized storage: Most media files you upload to your site are automatically saved in the Asset Library.
-This simplifies media management and reduces redundant uploads.
+Centralized storage: Video and image files you upload anywhere on your site are automatically saved in the Asset Library.
+This simplifies image management and reduces redundant uploads.

-Organized structure: The recent ability to create folders and subfolders makes it easier to organize assets by page or category.
-This is especially helpful for managing large quantities of files efficiently.
+Organized structure: The recent ability to create folders and subfolders gives you a way to organize assets by topic.
+This can be helpful for managing large quantities of files efficiently.

 Bulk uploading: You can upload multiple assets at once, allowing you to organize media files ahead of time and streamline the design process.